ctrueden/equilibrium/_pages/dossiers/rafaj.md

 An acolyte of the [Progression of Symmetry](../orgs/progression-of-symmetry) who manipulated people into jumping from the Zenithal Summit for reasons not wholly understood.
-The [SPI](../orgs/spi) now believes that Ra’faj used a magical artifact called the
+The [SPI](../orgs/spi) now believes that Ra'faj used a magical artifact called the
 [Lamp of Seeming](../reliquaries/lamp-of-seeming)&mdash;now in the SPI's possession&mdash;to somehow manipulate people into jumping from the Summit.